lum1n0us/wasm-micro-runtime/doc/export_native_api.md

 **Function signature**:

 The function signature field in **NativeSymbol** structure is a string for describing the function prototype.
-It is critical to ensure the function signaure is correctly mapping the native function interface.
+It is critical to ensure the function signature is correctly mapping the native function interface.

 Each letter in the "()" represents a parameter type, and the one following after ")" represents the return value type.
 The meaning of each letter:

 - 'i': i32
 - 'I': i64
 - 'f': f32
 - 'F': f64
 - '*': the parameter is a buffer address in WASM application
-- '~': the parameter is the byte length of WASM buffer as referred by preceding arugment "\*".
-It must follow after '*', otherwise registeration will fail
+- '~': the parameter is the byte length of WASM buffer as referred by preceding argument "\*".
+It must follow after '*', otherwise, registration will fail
 - '$': the parameter is a string in WASM application

 **Use EXPORT_WASM_API_WITH_SIG**

 The above foo2 NativeSymbol element can be also defined with macro EXPORT_WASM_API_WITH_SIG.
-This macro can be used when the native function name is same as the WASM symbol name.
+This macro can be used when the native function name is the same as the WASM symbol name.

 ```c
 static NativeSymbol native_symbols[] =